 Brown recluse spiderlings take 10 to 12 months to mature and are easily mistaken for young black widows.
 Upon reaching adulthood, they will usually live one to two years, although ideal conditions may allow them to live for as long as three years.

-Surprisingly, brown recluse spiders prefer their food to already be dead, and may live for up to six months in an airtight container without food or water, and it’s believed that figure may be as long as 10 months in the wild.
+Surprisingly, brown recluse spiders prefer their food to already be dead.
+They can live for up to six months in an airtight container without food or water, and it’s believed that figure may be as long as 10 months in the wild.

-These critters prefer to mate in the summer when food is most plentiful.
+These critters prefer to mate in the summer when food sources are most plentiful.
 Adult females have the ability to double clutch, i.e. lay a second egg sac soon after the first if something has happened to it.

 Each clutch may contain as many as 50 eggs, with the average female being able to lay as many as 300 eggs during their lifetime.
 The silken sacks are webbed in a safe place and eggs generally hatch in three to four weeks for the process to start over.